zoom/cobrowsesdk-auth-endpoint-sample/README.md

    `$ npm install`

-3. Rename `.env.example` to `.env`, edit the file contents to include your [Zoom Video SDK key and secret](https://developers.zoom.us/docs/video-sdk/get-credentials/), save the file contents, and close the file:
+3. Rename `example.env` to `.env`, edit the file contents to include your Zoom SDK key and secret, save the file contents, and close the file:
 <!-- change url -->

 4. Start the server: